 STEP 4: Add extra features if you want to.

-Most of these you don’t need.
-However I do recommend Domain Privacy Protection.
-Otherwise, anyone can look up who owns your site, giving them access to your mailing address, email, and phone number.
+The only feature I really recommend is Domain Privacy Protection.
+Otherwise, anyone can look up who owns your site, giving them access to your contact info.
+This way they won’t be able to.

 To start a serious travel blog, you want a self-hosted WordPress account.
 This means the WordPress software resides on your hosting company’s servers, not on a free WordPress.com account.
 What’s the difference?